OwenBrotherwood/loopback-example-aaa/README.md

 - Authenticate users via LDAP
 - Only one User as Local: user of last resort for diagnostics if at all needed
 - token in header contra url/cookie
+- expose group membership

 Authorization:
-- Roles from LDAP groups
+- Roles mapping to LDAP groups (membership at authentication time)
 - Pierres hint: Investigate Dynamic Roles

 Accounting: